Deploy, Test, and Undeploy Message Flows

 Verify that the transmission routed the messages to the correct message flows.

-Were successfully delivered to the target endpoint
+Delivered to the target endpoint successfully

 You can undeploy your message flow from either a sandbox or a production environment.